This guide has information to prepare you for working in hospitality in New Zealand.

-- ?Customer or guest; for example, 'the restaurant had 100 covers last night'
+- A customer or guest.
+For example, 'the restaurant had 100 covers last night'

 - Front of house =

 - ?Staff who deal with customers directly.
-It also refers to the area of the business where customers are served
+Also refers to the area of the business where customers are served

 - Grill chef =